Norton Healthcare Center for Continuing Medical Education

 Our Mission

-The Norton Healthcare Center for Continuing Medical Education strives to provide high-quality continuing medical education (CME) opportunities for physicians and other health care providers.
-These accredited activities are intended to improve competence, performance and overall patient outcomes.
+The Norton Healthcare Center for Continuing Medical Education offers high-quality accredited continuing medical education programs designed to enhance the competence and/or performance of physicians and other health care providers with the goal of improving patient outcomes.

 It is our goal to meet the health care needs and improve the health status of people in the communities Norton Healthcare and Norton Children’s serves.
 By working with our comprehensive medical staff and with our long commitment to quality, strategic partnerships and affiliations, we are dedicated to serving as a regional leader in providing quality, certified continuing education opportunities.
 Our activities are built on a platform of scientifically sound, evidence-based medicine, enhancing patient care.